 Get ready to add a new dish to your dinner menu rotation: chicken bhuna masala!

 This Chicken Bhuna Masala is FINGER LICKING GOOD.
-I’m a little embarrassed for using that phrase on my blog but it really is finger licking good!
+I’m a little embarrassed for using that phrase on my blog, but it really is finger-licking good!
 You will literally be licking your fingers as you eat this.
-Okay, I think I have emphasized the fact that there will be fingers and licking and chicken involved.
+Okay, I think I have emphasized that there will be fingers and licking and chicken involved.
 Moving on…

 Do you guys see how the onion and tomato masala is all up on this chicken?
 The chicken doesn’t seem to mind one bit.
 And neither do I.

-Bhuna is a method of cooking where you cook onions, tomatoes and meat over high heat – stirring until all the liquid dries up.
-We’re making things much easier with our Instant Pot + our pre-made onion masala.
+Bhuna is a cooking method where you cook onions, tomatoes, and meat over high heat – stirring until all the liquid dries up.
+We’re making things much easier with an Instant Pot + our pre-made onion masala.

-This chicken bhuna is so aromatic and the spice combination is just perfect in this dish.
-There are a couple spices in the recipe that you may not have in your spice cabinet but they are worth investing in!
-Black cardamom for example is very different from green cardamom.
+This chicken bhuna is so aromatic, and the spice combination is just perfect in this dish.
+There are a couple of spices in the recipe that you may not have in your spice cabinet, but they are worth investing in!
+Black cardamom, for example, is very different from green cardamom.
 Black cardamom adds a really nice smoky flavor to this sauce.
 Star anise adds a hint of licorice flavor.
-And then I use other common Indian spices like green cardamom, whole cloves and cumin seeds.
+And then I use other common Indian spices like green cardamom, whole cloves, and cumin seeds.

 No Water in the Pressure Cooker?